fltk/fltk/README.Wayland.txt

 way to programmatically unset minimization of a window.
 Consequently, Fl_Window::show() of a minimized window has no effect.

-* It's currently not possible for an app to be notified of changes to the content of the system clipboard, that is, Fl::add_clipboard_notify() has no effect.
-The FLTK API to read from and write to the system clipboard is fully functional, though.
+* Although the FLTK API to read from and write to the system clipboard is fully functional, it's currently not possible for an app to be notified of changes to the content of the system clipboard, that is, Fl::add_clipboard_notify() has no effect.

 * With GTK-style window titlebars, narrow windows are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.